hadikachmar3/XToast/README.md

 See position options in `XToast.Position`.

-**Note:** After this method has called, do not call withGravity() anymore because they could be messed up.
+**Note:** After calling this method, do not call withGravity() anymore because they could be messed up.